Last updated on February 2, 2026

 Denry Klin, Editor in Chief

-Watch out Draftsim: there’s a new editor-in-chief.
-That’s Denry Klin, Editor in Chief.
-It works much like Renata, Called to the Hunt for non-tokens, but you can diversify the types of counters they get or stack up multiple counters at once, à la Master Biomancer.
+As an editor at Draftsim, I can relate to Denry Klin, Editor in Chief, whiskers and all.
+It works much like Renata, Called to the Hunt for non-tokens, but you can diversify the types of counters they get or stack up multiple counters at once, ร la Master Biomancer.

 Goldberry, River-Daughter

-Goldberry, River-Daughter bucks the trend of counterspells and permission for a blue counter-based theme. +1/+1 counters are the default way to use Goldberry, but the card can do some really neat tricks by moving around lore counters on sagas, -1/-1 counters on persist creatures, and so on.
+Goldberry, River-Daughter bucks the trend of counterspells and permission for a blue counter-based theme. +1/+1 counters are the default way to use Goldberry, but the card can pull off some really neat tricks by moving around lore counters on sagas, -1/-1 counters on persist creatures, and so on.

 Bess, Soul Nourisher